 Form of Meeting.
 Executive session meetings can be held by any of the following methods:

 Who May Attend.
 As noted above, members do not have a right to attend executive session meetings.
 However, that does not mean the meetings are limited to directors only.
-Directors, managers, recording secretaries, the association's attorney, members subject to disciplinary action as well as witnesses (but only for that portion of the meeting involving the disciplinary hearing), and others invited by the board (such as vendors bidding on a project) may attend an executive session meeting.
+Directors, managers, recording secretaries, the association's attorney, members subject to disciplinary action as well as witnesses (but only for that portion of the meeting involving the disciplinary hearing), and others invited by the board (such as vendors bidding on a project) may attend executive session meetings.

 Scheduling the Meeting.
 Unless otherwise provided in the articles or in the bylaws, executive board meetings may be called by the chairman or president or any vice president or the secretary or any two directors.
 (Corp.
 Code §7211(a)1.)
 An emergency meeting of the board may be called by the president or by any two members of the board other than the president.
 (Civ.
 Code §4923) Email discussion of director availability for the meeting as well as the date and time for the meeting is allowed.
 Scheduling discussions are not deemed "board meetings" and do not violate the Davis-Stirling Act.